lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ## Importing data

 The full movie script can be found <a href="https://theroomscriptblog.files.wordpress.com/2016/04/the-room-original-script-by-tommy-wiseau.pdf">here</a>.
-To download and import it in `R` with `pdf_text()` from the package `pdftools`, which extracts texts from `pdf` files, simply run
+To download and import it to `R`, simply run

 ```r
 # Download pdf